Calebrlx/calebrlx.github.io/README.md

 - **Understanding Licenses**: Learn more about software licenses and their implications through resources like [Choose a License](https://choosealicense.com/) and [Open Source Initiative](https://opensource.org/).
 - **Exploring Frameworks**: Explore different web development frameworks by checking out their official documentation, tutorials, and GitHub repositories.
 Experiment with building small projects to get hands-on experience.
 </details>

-With these additional insights and resources, you're well-equipped to expand your knowledge and take your GitHub Pages website to the next level!

 <details closed>